kwkou/815/includes/intro-to-azure.md

 This is exactly what Azure Web Sites provides.
 This execution model offers a managed web environment using the Azure Management portal as well as APIs.
 You can move an existing web site into Azure Web Sites unchanged, or you can create a new one directly in the cloud.
 Once a web site is running, you can add or remove instances dynamically, relying on Azure Web Sites to load balance requests across them.
 Azure Web Sites offers both a shared option, where your web site runs in a virtual machine with other sites, and a standard option that allows a site to run in its own VM.
 The standard option also lets you increase the size (computing power) of your instances if needed.

 Azure Web Sites is intended to be useful for corporations, developers, and web design agencies.
 For corporations, it's an easy-to-manage, scalable, highly secure, and highly available solution for running presence web sites.
-For development, it supports .NET, PHP, Node.js, and Python along with SQL Database and MySQL (from ClearDB, a Microsoft partner) for relational storage.
+For development, it supports .NET, PHP, Node.js, and Python along with SQL数据库 and MySQL (from ClearDB, a Microsoft partner) for relational storage.
 It also provides built-in support for several popular applications, including WordPress, Joomla, and Drupal.
 The goal is to provide a low-cost, scalable, and broadly useful platform for creating web sites and web applications in the public cloud.

 ###Cloud Services###